Embiggenerd/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is a way to structure the elements of a website.
+The structure is both about position in the DOM, and grouping elemnts by content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Display block will have a default width of 100%, and will cause items to be stacked vertically.
+There is a new line after each block level element.
+Display inline will treat non-text items as it if were text.
+This means that only top and down margin is used, there is no new line after an element, and you can use text-related attributes to control these items such as 'text-align: center'.

 3. What are the 4 areas of the box model?

+    Margin -> Border -> Padding -> Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Vertical, or y-axis.

 5. Explain why git is valuable to a team of developers.

+    Improves collaboration by incrementally updating a shared code base, and allowing to resolve merge conflicts.
+It's also quite simple.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.